Carnew Emmets GAA

 Carnew Emmets GAA is a Gaelic Athletic Association club located in Carnew, County Wicklow, Ireland.
 The club fields teams in both Gaelic football and hurling.
+They are one of the only clubs in Ireland who represent themselves in both codes in senior ranking for Hurling and Football.

 The club is named for Robert Emmet and was founded in 1886.
 It was initially known as "Carnew," then in 1900 became "Carnew's Krugers Volunteers" to honour Paul Kruger, switching to "Emmets" by the end of that year.